Danstan-O/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  i looked at my inspect console and got error 404 not_found. looked at my terminal and saw the controller that had the error. i then went to that controller and fixed the error.

 - Update the number of likes for a toy

   - How I debugged:
+  i checked my inspect tab and so a fetch request error went to check if my data is being returned in a json format since i was sure that the front end code did not have any issues.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  i got an error of 404 not found in my inspect console and an error of no route matches delete in my terminal. went to the routes and saw that i didn't have a destroy route, so i had to add it and wala, i was able to implement the delete function.